Keeping LMH Calm and Covid-free: a summary of how we will operate after restrictions are eased/lifted

 Fire Detection Equipment

-With the formation of households with shared kitchens, and a reduced food service in the Hall, kitchens are in use more than in previous years.
 You are responsible for what you cook and how you use the kitchen equipment (and please keep in mind that cooking equipment, other than a kettle, is not permitted in study-bedrooms).
 Please take care, by paying attention to your cooking, not to trigger the heat detection monitor in the kitchen, or the smoke detector in your room.
 Under no circumstances whatsoever interfere with fire detection equipment, including temporarily covering units.
 Tampering with fire detection and prevention equipment is a serious breach of College rules (and may also be a criminal offence).

 Smoking and Vaping Equipment

 Smoking and vaping (“e-cigarettes”) are only permitted in designated smoking areas.
 Currently these are spaces next to the Pipe Partridge Building, next to the Middle Common Room in the Clore Graduate Centre, behind the main Deneke kitchens, and outside the College Bar.
 Smoking and vaping are not permitted elsewhere.
 It is against the law to smoke within all College buildings at any time.
-Please ensure you continue to comply with social distancing requirements if more than one of you (outside your College household) is in a smoking area.

 Other Useful Guides